onap/vnfrqts-requirements/docs/Chapter8.rst

    artifacts.

-2. Create full directory (using –p option below) to store Ansible Playbooks and other artifacts under /storage file system.
+2. Create full directory (using –p option below) to store Ansible Playbooks and other artifacts under /storage (or other configured) file system.

    a.
 Includes VNF type using VNF function code 4 characters under
       /storage.